Aiscargeauh/Flowerawaybot/README.md

 # Giveaway bot Flowerpatch

 This discord bot is made for hosting giveaways on [Flowerpatch](flowerpatch.app)'s [discord](discord.gg/flowerpatch).
 Uses [discord.py](discordpy.readthedocs.io/) to interact with discord and [tweepy](https://docs.tweepy.org/en/stable/) to interact with twitter.
 Database is made in [TinyDB](https://tinydb.readthedocs.io/en/latest/), all json.

 ---

+## Features To-Do

+- [ ] Reply to tweet when a giveaway is aborted (instead of removing the tweet)
+- [ ] Add % won on personal giveaway stats

+---
 ## How to contribute (running code on host)